wojciech-graj/cydoomgeneric/README.md

 ## Building

-The following python packages are required: `numpy cython`.

-To build and install cydoomgeneric, run the following commands:
+To build and install cydoomgeneric, run the following command:

 ```
-$ cd cydoomgeneric
-$ python setup.py install
+$ pip install .
 ```

 ## Demo Screenshots